 Staggering arrival and departure times at work to reduce crowding into and out of the workplace, taking account of the impact on those with protected characteristics.
-Providing additional parking or facilities such as bike-racks to help people walk, run or cycle to work where possible.
+Providing additional parking or facilities such as bikeracks to help people walk, run, or cycle to work where possible.
 Limiting passengers in corporate vehicles, for example, work minibuses.
 This could include leaving seats empty.
-Assigning fixed groups of workers to the same transportation routes where sole travel is not possible.
+Reducing congestion, for example, by having more entry points to the workplace.
+Using markings and introducing one-way flow at entry and exit points.
+Providing handwashing facilities, or hand sanitiser where not possible, at entry and exit points.
+Maintaining use of security access devices, such as keypads or passes, and adjusting processes at entry/exit points to reduce risk of transmission.
+For example, cleaning pass readers regularly and asking staff to hold their passes next to pass readers rather than touching them.
 See government guidance on travelling to and from work.

-3.2 Moving around buildings, worksites and destinations
+3.2 Moving around buildings and worksites

-Objective: To maintain social distancing while people travel through the workplace.
+Objective: To maintain social distancing wherever possible, while people travel through the workplace.